rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

     For the email channel, specify:

-    * The type of communications that will be sent with the preset (transactional or marketing messages),
+    * The type of communications that will be sent with the preset: **transactional** or **marketing** messages

+        >[!CAUTION]
+        >
+        > Transactional messages can be sent to profiles who unsubscribed from communications, or to addresses added to the suppression list after hard bounces for example.
+These mmessages can only be sent in specific contexts.
+        >

-    * The [subdomain](about-subdomain-delegation.md) to use to send the emails,
+    * The [subdomain](about-subdomain-delegation.md) to use to send the emails
-    * The [IP pool](ip-pools.md) to associate with the preset,
+    * The [IP pool](ip-pools.md) to associate with the preset
     * The header parameters to use for the emails sent using the preset.

     ![](../assets/preset-email.png)